SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 To most easily use the program, you'll need to have things structured in a specific way.

 1. Make a new folder to contain your installation, name it whatever you want (ex. `SlimeVR Server`).
-2. Place the SlimeVR Server, SlimeVR GUI, and optional Java JRE components you downloaded into the folder you made
+2. Place the SlimeVR Server, SlimeVR GUI, and optional Java JRE components you downloaded into the folder you made.

 Example of the final directory structure: